 No. Disability information is not provided to the OAA by the Admissions Office unless the student requests.
 Students must register with the OAA to receive accommodations.

 No, it is unlawful for the University to charge for accommodations.
 However, the University is not required to provide auxiliary aids of a personal nature, which may include personal devices, personal assistance, readers for personal study, or software for personal use.
 You may need to pay for these items yourself.

-Do I need to register with LSS every semester?
+Do I need to register with the OAA every semester?

 Are there housing accommodations available for students with disabilities?